yewentai/Bird-525-Species-Classification/README.md

 ### Data Source

-The data used in this project was obtained from Kaggle.
-However, this data source has been deleted.
+The data used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/gpiosenka/100-bird-species).
+However, this kaggle datasets was not maintained anymore.
+Please search '525 birds' on [Google Dataset Search](https://datasetsearch.research.google.com/).

 ## Key Features